snotskie/ttrpg/md/index.md

 **X:** During Endeavors, <b>X</b> uses the size of your Action Die.
 If it is modified by Help, it is modified for only one action.

-**Unused Help:** Any unused Help effects end at the end of the round.

 ### Actions
 <!-- _class: rules -->